CivicVision/civicvision.github.io/source/blog/en/2015-06-16-mapping-with-d3.html.markdown

   .attr('class', 'country').attr('d', path);
 ```
 We select all the [elements](https://github.com/mbostock/d3/wiki/Selections#enter) for the data and add new elements of type `path` to the `group`, add the class `country` and set the [d](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d) attr to the path generator output for that feature.
-You can learn more about selections work in D3 [here](http://bost.ocks.org/mike/selection/) and in the [presentation](http://civicvision.de/mapping_in_d3) of this workshop.
+You can learn more about how selections work in D3 [here](http://bost.ocks.org/mike/selection/) and in the [presentation](http://civicvision.de/mapping_in_d3) of this workshop.
 #### Result
 The result would look something like this: